GrealishCalves/ai-kit/.linear/reference/labels.md

 **Validation 2: Component Label Count**

-- Filter labels to find component labels (frontend, backend, database, infrastructure, mobile, api, other)
+- Filter labels to find component labels (frontend, backend, contract, database, infrastructure, api, other)
 - **Rule:** At least 1 component label must be present
 - **Error if violated:** "At least 1 component label is required"